dominikacookies/mongoose-intro-tutorial/README.md

 ## Concepts covered

 - [ ] Creation of models and schemas using Mongoose
-  - [ ] implementaion of built in and custom validators
+  - [ ] implementation of built in and custom validators
   - [ ] referencing keys on other models
   - [ ] setting unique, default and enum properties
+  - [ ] setting custom messages if validation requirements are not met
 - [ ] Retrieval of documents from collections
   - [ ] population of referenced models
 - [ ] Creation of new documents